pjotrp/mpi-with-ruby/README.md

 * 4 cores, 16 individuals ~ wallclock time 3.11s

 Adding "-mca yield_when_idle 1" slows things down significantly (on a single 4-core Linux 3.2.0 box).
+Still need to test that on a cluster.

+Other tuning:

-Other tuning.
-When moving Kernel::select after an empty gets, 10% gets knocked off.
+* When moving Kernel::select after an empty f.gets, 10% gets knocked off.

 # Install